QiZ213/jd_parser/README.md

 JD Parser - FastNext

-JD Parser aims to extract and correlate relavant information from a job description into a JSON which can be processed by the FastNext's AI Matching Engine.
+JD Parser aims to extract and correlate relavant information from a job description into a JSON which can be processed by FastNext's AI Matching Engine.

 The core of the challenge lies in extracting information from semi-